Skip to content

 An Amazon Elastic Container Service (Amazon ECS) task definition allows you to specify only a single log configuration object for a given container.
 This limit means that you can forward logs to only a single destination.
 To forward logs to multiple destinations in Amazon ECS on Fargate, you can use FireLens.

 Note: FireLens works with both Fluent Bit and Fluentd log forwarders.
-The following resolution uses Fluent Bit because Fluent Bit is more resource-efficient than Fluentd.
+This resolution uses Fluent Bit because Fluent Bit is more resource-efficient than Fluentd.

 Resolution